kurtbuilds/ormlite/README.md

 ormlite up
 ```

+By default, `up` also creates a snapshot, so you can rollback using `ormlite down` if need be.
+There's also an option to generate paired up/down migrations instead of only up migrations.

 That's the end of setup.
-Let's now look at insertion.
+Let's now look at how to run queries.

 # Insert & Update